gameroasters/protobuf-unity-docker/README.md

 One-time setup: `make build` to build docker image

+Then, to execute the following example steps all at once, just use `make pr-all`.
+Otherwise follow the next steps.

 <sup>Tip: If the following commands cause you trouble, try to leave out `shell` in the `docker run -v $(shell pwd)` part.
 Just use `$(pwd)` instead.</sup>

 ### Generate `.cs` and `.rs` schema files